Bite (Occlusal) Evaluation in cats and dogs

 Class 3 Malocclusion (Mal 3).
 Notice the lower jaw is relatively longer than

-the upper jaw (viewd from under the jaw).
-Malocclusions that involve jaw length discrepancy are generally believed to be inherited conditions however this author is not aware of research or documentation to prove this belief.
+the upper jaw (viewed from under the jaw).
+Malocclusions that involve jaw length discrepancy are generally believed to be inherited conditions, however, this author is not aware of research or documentation to prove this belief.

 This malocclusion is sometimes referred to as an "underbite".
-The mandibles may be too long or the maxillas are too short relative to the mandibles.
+The mandibles may be too long or the maxillas are too short in relation to the mandibles.
 It is also called maxillary brachygnathism.

 Mal 3; Pre-operation dental radiograph.
 Dental radiograph after surgery confirms

 within the alveoli (tooth sockets).

 Harry Potter "wry bite" or class 4 malocclusion.

 We routinely see patients with class two and three malocclusions that have painful bites.
 We refer to this as "traumatic occlusion".
 Our treatment goal is to provide a comfortable bite for these patients.
 Treatment options are discussed in detail to allow for informed decision making during the initial consultation.